drewrip/scdm/README.md

 SCDM provides two commands:

-1. `scdm parse`: a parser that builds out the SCDM tables and imports the data. **NOTE:** this parses the `*.ndjson` files that are generated from `rickshaw-gen-docs`, which are not generated for all Crucible as of now.
+1. `scdm parse`: a parser that builds out the SCDM tables and imports the data. **NOTE:** this parses the `*.ndjson` files that are generated from `rickshaw-gen-docs`, which are not generated for all Crucible versions as of now.

-2. `scdm query`: a simple query interface to query the PostgreSQL DB (WIP).
+2. `scdm query`: a simple query interface to query the PostgreSQL DB.

 ## Relational Model